Shila Amzah Love Live in Malaysia Concert: Synopsis

 As the kick start of the show, Shila began her first performance with “Yang Teristimewa” and “Bebaskan/Ada Sahaja”.
 She has composed and written these songs at a very young age as one of the songs was actually created by her at the age of 13 years old.
 Throughout the show, Shila has spoken in multiple languages including Malay, Chinese and English so that all of her audiences could understand her.
 She also said that, regardless of the races who have attended the concert, everyone is actually one big family.

-Shila then proceeded with the song which has made everyone knows her, Zheng Fu.
-All of the fans were mesmerized by her powerful vocal.
-She has totally conquered the heart of the audiences with her wonderful voice.
+Shila then proceeded with a signature song, "Zheng Fu", much to her fans' delight.

 She has altered some of the song lyrics and even mixed-and-matched different versions or languages of songs during her performance on stage.
 The most prominent one is during her performance of “Ji De.
 Shila has sung cover for “Ji De” in Malay version before.
 During her concert this time, she has mixed the Mandarin version as well as Malay version together.

 During Shila Amzah Love Live in Shanghai, she has invited Evan Guo as her guest artist.
 In Shila Amzah Love Live in Malaysia Concert, she has invited a James Yang, who is famous for his song, “Long Time No See".
 They have performed that song together on stage.
 After their duet, James have also performed another song titled “忘了我是谁”.
 During this song, he has come down from the stage to interact with the audiences.

 During the concert, Shila has also surprised the audience by performing K-pop song by EXO titled Overdose.
 She said that language is not a barrier for music.